cerus/jda-slash-commands/README.md

 [Slash commands](https://discord.com/developers/docs/interactions/slash-commands) for [JDA](https://github.com/DV8FromTheWorld/JDA)

-## Note

-**This library is using Java 11!**

 This library is only a temporary solution until JDA officially supports slash commands.
 I decided against contributing to JDA because I don't want to mess up their code base.

 This library is also lacking some documentation.
-If you have any questions feel free to open a issue or contact me.
+If you have any questions feel free to open an issue.

 ## Features